The Translational Cardiovascular Research Center is a world-class center located at the University of Arizona College of Medicine – Phoenix.

-Established in 2020 as a collaboration between basic science and clinical cardiovascular researchers at the University of Arizona College of Medicine – Phoenix and Banner – University Medical Center Phoenix, the center is working to improve and grow the following:
+It is comprised of scientists and physicians dedicated to translating the most recent scientific discoveries into use in the clinic.
+Established in 2020 as a collaboration between basic science and clinical cardiovascular researchers at the UArizona College of Medicine – Phoenix and Banner – University Medical Center Phoenix, the center is working to improve and grow the following:

 - Patient care.